jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 background: /img/posts/ai-app-from-scratch-images/part-2-building-unsplash-image.png
 ---
 # Introduction <a name="1"></a>
 In the [previous post](https://jorisbaan.nl/2025/01/14/ai-chat-app-from-scratch-part-1.html), we built an AI-powered chat application on our local computer using microservices.
 Our stack included FastAPI, Docker, Postgres, Nginx and llama.cpp.
 The goal of this post is to learn more about the fundamentals of cloud deployment and scaling by deploying our app to Azure, making it available to real users.
-I hope this post will offer a glimpse of the principles behind an AI web app in production.

 We’ll use Azure because they offer a [free education account](https://azure.microsoft.com/en-us/free/students), but the process is similar for other platforms like AWS and GCP.

-Until my Azure credits run out, you can check a live demo of the app at [chat.jorisbaan.nl](http://chat.jorisbaan.nl).
-I reckon the small pool of CPU-based LM inference servers can handle about 10 to 40 concurrent users within about 30 seconds, although we could easily scale to much more with a higher budget.
-I give a complete breakdown of our resources and their costs at the end.
-You can find the entire codebase at [https://github.com/jsbaan/ai-app-from-scratch](https://github.com/jsbaan/ai-app-from-scratch).
+You can check a live demo of the app at [chat.jorisbaan.nl](http://chat.jorisbaan.nl).
+Now, obviously, this is a flimsy demo and not very large-scale, because the costs ramp up very quickly.
+With the tight scaling limits I configured I reckon it can handle about 10–40 concurrent users until I run out of credits.
+However, I do hope it demonstrates the principles behind a scalable production system.
+We could easily scale to many more users with a higher budget.

+I give a complete breakdown of our infrastructure and the costs at the end.
+The codebase is at [https://github.com/jsbaan/ai-app-from-scratch](https://github.com/jsbaan/ai-app-from-scratch).

 |                                                            ![](/img/posts/ai-app-from-scratch-images/chat_demo.gif){: width="700" }                                                             |
 |:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|
 | A quick demo of the app at [https://chat.jorisbaan.nl](https://chat.jorisbaan.nl).
 We start a new chat, come back to that same chat, and start another chat.
-We will now discuss how this app is deployed and how it scales.
  |

 ## Recap: local application <a name="1-1"></a>

-Let’s recap how our local app works: A user can start or continue a chat with a language model by sending an HTTP request to http://localhost.
-An Nginx reverse proxy receives and forwards the request to the UI over a private Docker network.
+Let’s recap how we built our local app: A user can start or continue a chat with a language model by sending an HTTP request to http://localhost.
+An Nginx reverse proxy receives and forwards the request to a UI over a private Docker network.
 The UI stores a session cookie to identify the user, and sends requests to the backend: the language model API that generates text, and the database API that queries the database server.

 | ![](/img/posts/ai-app-from-scratch-images/local_architecture.png){: width="700" } |
 |:---------------------------------------------------------------------------------:|